Dynamoi LogoMusic Promotion · YouTube Growth

 Access Requirements

 TikTok for Artists requires a certified TikTok Artist Account.
-Most distributors (DistroKid, TuneCore, CD Baby, Ditto) can facilitate verification.
+Most distributors (DistroKid, TuneCore, CD Baby, Ditto) can help with verification.
 The platform is available in North America, Europe, Asia-Pacific, and Latin America, with Africa expansion completed in August 2025.
+The full walkthrough is in the TikTok for Artists setup guide.

 Organic Sound Strategy